 Q. Beyond leading trips, what other types of work does a Trip Leader do?

-A. Trip leaders take on a variety of roles during the season.
+A. .
+Trip leaders take on a variety of roles during the season.
 While leading week-long trips is a primary duty, leaders also fulfill additional complementary tasks as a part of their scheduled duties.
-Some of these activities are integral to trip leading, others help round out a leaders' season to offer more employment (because a Trip Leader cannot lead a trip every week!
-Supplementary work allows for a break in pace, but still gives earning potential.)
+Some of these activities are integral to trip leading, others help round out a leaders' season to offer more employment (because a Trip Leader cannot lead a trip every week!)
+Supplementary work allows for a break in pace, but still provides earning potential.
+Responsibilities may include: